Kamran-Afzali/Kamran-Afzali.github.io/_posts/dbplyr.md

 ## ℹ Do you need to move arrange() later in the pipeline or use window_order() instead?
 ```

-Run predictions inside the database. tidypredict parses a fitted R model object, and returns a formula in ‘Tidy Eval’ code that calculates the predictions.
+### tidypredict

-tidypredict is able to parse an R model object and then creates the SQL statement needed to calculate the fitted prediction:
+It is also possible to run prediction models inside the databases using R. The *tidypredict* package parses a R model object and then creates the SQL statement needed to calculate the fitted prediction.
+In other words, it takes a fitted R model object and returns a formula in *'Tidy Eval'* code that calculates the predictions.

 ```r